johnpuddephatt/hidinginplainsight/src/cinemas/grand-theatre-opera-house.md

 location: '{"type":"Point","coordinates":[-1.5411624,53.8000821]}'
 address: New Briggate, Leeds
-description: "The Grand Theatre and Opera House is included because it is believed to have shown moving pictures, including Birth of a Nation in 1917.
+description: "The Grand Theatre and Opera House is included because it is believed to have shown moving pictures, including Birth of a Nation, in 1917.
   The theatre opened in 1878 and contains the Grand Assembly Rooms, a concert hall which seated 1,100. "
 description_extended: >-